NEXMAP/odom_GlobalSprint2017/README.md

 # [ Open Data/Open Minds ]

 First of all, welcome!
-And thanks so much for stopping by our project!
+And thanks so much for stopping by our project!!
 Open Data/Open Minds (ODOM) is a program that supports people to tell local environmental and community stories through data investigations, science notebooking and civic engagement.

 This document (the README file) is a hub to give you some information about the project.
 Jump straight to one of the sections below, or just scroll down to find out more.